 Take in the Sunset Views from Castel Sant’Elmo

 Each of these places are well worth visiting.
 The Ovo Castel and the Castel Nuovo are both situated on the seafront.
 Meanwhile, Castel Sant’Elmo is perched on a hill by the Certosa di San Martino.

 Sip Cocktails by Roman Ruins in Pozzuoli

-Enjoy a light lunch and an aperitivo overlooking the Temple of Serapis, and pay a visit to the town’s Flavian amphitheatre – the third largest Roman amphitheatre in Italy.
-Pozzuoli’s location is perfect for tying a trip to the town in with a visit to the nearby solfatara Pozzuoli.
+Enjoy a light lunch and an aperitivo overlooking the Temple of Serapis.
+Then, pay a visit to the town’s Flavian amphitheatre – the third largest Roman amphitheatre in Italy.

 Spend a Day on the Beaches of Ischia